 Recruiters are routinely expected by clients to discriminate.
 When you protest, they subtly suggest maybe they'll consider expanding the search to other recruiting firms.

 The best we could hope for was their giving at least a cursory interviews to our older candidates.
 That's if you have a very good relationship with client.
-Usually they won't even "waste" their time and quietly hire another search firm if you insisted too much.
+Usually they won't even "waste" their time and quietly hire another search firm if you insist too much.

 Remembering those days as a recruiter, I know there is little convincing to be done.
 Either they are one of the isolated few who have an open mind, or they are part of this majority who don't.